Lycaena phlaeas: Description

 The upperside forewings are a bright orange with a dark outside edge border and with eight or nine black spots.
 The hindwings are dark with an orange border.
 Some females also have a row of blue spots inside the orange border and are known as form caeruleopunctata.
 The undersides are patterned in a similar way but are paler.
 The black spots on the forewings are outlined in yellow and the dark colouring is replaced by a pale brownish grey.
 The hindwings are the same brown/grey colour with small black dots and a narrow orange border.
 The caterpillars (larvae) are usually green, but some have a purple stripe down the middle of the back and along each side.

 Range

 It is a holarctic species, widespread and common across Europe, Asia, North America, and also found in North Africa south through to Ethiopia.

 It can be found almost anywhere in south/central England and Wales although never, it seems, in large numbers.
 Its distribution becomes more patchy in northern England, Scotland and Ireland.

 Habitat

 It is found in a wide variety range of habitats from chalk downlands, heathland, and woodland clearings, to churchyards and waste ground in cities.

 Habits

-In bright sun it is a very active little butterfly with the males setting up small territories which they will defend vigorously against rival males or indeed any unlucky passing insect.
-Even the shadow of a large bird passing overhead is enough to elicit a response.
+It is most active in bright sun, with males setting up small territories which they will defend vigorously against rival males or any passing insect.
+Even the shadow of a large bird passing overhead can be enough to elicit a response.
 Females are pursued and mating usually occurs in vegetation.